BioPhoton/research-reactive-ephemeral-state-in-component-oriented-frontend-frameworks/README.md

 - extended global state or derived global state for a container component

 You rarely share this data with sibling components, it only shares data-structures only locally and focuses mostly on local sources.
-In other words, there is no need to use state management libraries like ngrx, ngxs, Akita, etc. there.
+In other words, there is no need to use many of the concepts of global state management libraries e.g. actions.

 Still, we need a way to manage these data structures.

 # Problems to Solve on a Low-Level

-As a first and foundational decision in the way of data distribution, we will pick a push-based architecture.
+As a first and foundational decision fact, we have to know we work with a push-based architecture.
 This has several advantages but more important defines the problems we will run into when implementing a solution.

 As we defined the way how we want to distribute our data let me list a set of problems we need to solve.